unkornithology/unkornithology.github.io/pages/members.md

 <br><br>

 #### Sara Velásquez Restrepo
-Sara is broadly interested in biodiversity and conservation, and enjoys birding and traveling around her home country of Colombia.
-Her undergraduate thesis focused on studying ecological niche diversity in cotingas.
-Sara is currently pursuing a PhD at the Universidad EAFIT in Medellín.
+Sara is broadly interested in biodiversity and conservation, and enjoys birding and traveling.
+Her undergraduate thesis focused on studying ecological niche diversity in cotingas in South America.
+Sara is currently pursuing a PhD at the Universidad EAFIT in Medellín working on methods to use environmental DNA to detect rare taxa.
 <br><br>

 ## Other Members